mmoulton/docker/docs/sources/api/docker_remote_api.rst

    **New!** This endpoint now returns build status as json stream.
 In case of a build error, it returns the exit status of the failed command.

+.. http:post:: /images/load

+  **New!** It's now possible to load an image from a remote url.

 v1.7
 ****